di-sukharev/opencommit/README.md

     <img src=".github/opencommit-example.png" alt="OpenCommit example"/>
 </div>

-All of the commits in this repo are authored by OpenCommit — look at [the commits](https://github.com/di-sukharev/opencommit/commit/eae7618d575ee8d2e9fff5de56da79d40c4bc5fc) to see how OpenCommit works.
+All the commits in this repo are authored by OpenCommit — look at [the commits](https://github.com/di-sukharev/opencommit/commit/eae7618d575ee8d2e9fff5de56da79d40c4bc5fc) to see how OpenCommit works.
 Emojis and long commit descriptions are configurable, basically everything is.

 ## Setup OpenCommit as a CLI tool